hasanmd91/.NET_fullstack_project_frontend/readme.md

 # Introduction

-Welcome to the ILH Store E-commerce Application, a online shopping platform, and a front-end project by Integify Assignment.
-Developed using React, Redux, and Material UI, our application offers user registration and login features,product checkout along with admin CRUD functionality and advanced product filtering .
+Welcome to the ILH Store E-commerce Application, an online shopping platform.
+Frontend of the project is developed using React, Redux, and Material UI, our application offers user registration and login features, product checkout along admin CRUD functionality and advanced product filtering.

 ## Table of content